The pocket pit bull, or miniature pit bull as this breed is sometimes known, is a more compact version of the well-known American pit bull terrier.

 Despite this laid-back attitude towards children, prospective owners may want to wait until the family’s children are a bit older as these dogs can be quite boisterous when excited.

-Generally, Pocket Bullies can be quite protective of their family, but with plenty of socialization and appropriate training, they can learn to be just as friendly towards strangers as they are towards members of their family.
+Generally, Pocket Bullies can be quite protective of their family, but with plenty of proper dog socialization training, they can learn to be just as friendly towards strangers as they are towards members of their family.

 They are often seen to be good alert dogs, sounding a warning with a deep bark.